kuberseth002/PowerBi_Assignment_2/README.md

 **Customer Churn Analysis**

+# Aim:

-Aim:The objective of this project is to analyze customer churn data using Power BI and create insightful visualizations to understand key trends, patterns, and factors influencing customer retention.
+The objective of this project is to analyze customer churn data using Power BI and create insightful visualizations to understand key trends, patterns, and factors influencing customer retention.

-About the Dataset:
+# About the Dataset:

 File Name: Churn_Modelling.csv

 Description: This dataset contains customer-related information from a bank, including demographics, account details, and churn status.
 The goal is to analyze factors that contribute to customer churn.

-Key Features:
+# Key Features:

 Customer ID
 Geography (Country)